John Maclean (sportsperson): Early life

 Maclean was born on 27 May 1966 in the Sydney suburb of Caringbah, as the youngest of three children.
 His parents had emigrated from Scotland in July 1965.
 His mother, Avril, had schizophrenia, and he was initially raised in foster homes; Avril's social worker wrote in relation to John that his mother "told sister she didn't mind the other children but can't bear the baby, aged 14 months".
 She committed suicide at The Gap when John was four.
 He grew up in the Sydney suburb of Tregear.
 As a young man, he played rugby as a reserve-grade player for the Penrith Panthers and competed in triathlons.

-On 27 June 1988, while he was training for the Nepean Triathlon, an eight-ton truck hit his bicycle from behind; he was left with a broken back and pelvis, two broken arms, broken ribs and a punctured lung, and was rendered an incomplete paraplegic.
+On 27 June 1988, while he was training for the Nepean Triathlon, an eight-ton truck hit his bicycle from behind on the M4 Motorway; he was left with a broken back and pelvis, two broken arms, broken ribs and a punctured lung, and was rendered an incomplete paraplegic.